Generalized Helmholtz conditions for non-conservative Lagrangian systems: The geometric framework

 Consider $\mathbb{C}\in \mathfrak{X}(TM)$ the Liouville (dilation) vector field and $J$ the tangent structure (vertical endomorphism).
 Throughout this paper we use the summation convention over covariant and contravariant repeated indices.
 With this convention, the Liouville vector field and the tangent structure are locally given by:

-The canonical submersion $\pi: TM\to M$ induces a \emph{natural foliation} on $TM$.
-The tangent spaces to the leaves of this foliation determine a regular $n$-dimensional distribution, $VTM: u\in TM \to V_uTM=\operatorname{Ker} d_u\pi\subset T_uTM$, which is called the vertical distribution.
-The forms dual to the vertical vector fields will play an important rol in this work.
+We consider the regular $n$-dimensional vertical distribution, $VTM: u\in TM \to V_uTM=\operatorname{Ker} d_u\pi\subset T_uTM$.
+The forms dual to the vertical vector fields will play an important role in this work.
 These are semi-basic (vector valued) forms on $TM$, with respect to the canonical projection $\pi$.
-In the homogenous context, semi-basic forms and a corresponding differential calculus have been used to discuss various problems in Lagrangian mechanics by Klein in \cite{Klein62}.

-A form on $TM$ is called \emph{semi-basic} if it vanishes whenever one of its arguments is vertical.
-A form $\omega$ on $TM$ is called a \emph{basic form} if both $\omega$ and $d\omega$ are semi-basic forms.
-A vector valued form on $TM$ is called \emph{semi-basic} if it takes vertical values and it vanishes whenever one of its arguments is vertical.
-For example, the tangent structure $J$ is a vector valued semi-basic $1$-form.

-In order to develop a geometric setting, which we will need to discuss some problems associated to a given semispray, we will make use of the Fr\"olicher-Nijenhuis formalism.
-Within this formalism one can identify derivations to vector valued forms on $TM$.
-We briefly recall the Fr\"olicher-Nijenhuis formalism following \cite{FN56, GM00, KMS93}.
+In order to develop a geometric setting, we will make use of the Fr\"olicher-Nijenhuis formalism.
+Within this formalism one can identify derivations to vector valued forms on $TM$, \cite{FN56, GM00}.